Do You Have a Garden? You NEED One!

 Have you ever tried your hand at growing your your own food?

-There are so many reasons why it is important to teach our children to garden whether it be a large plot or simply a small container.
+There are so many reasons why it is important to teach our children to garden you can read a bit later in the post.

 - As we plant a pot, or a plot, we can join in the beauty of creation.
 To turn the dirt, exposing the rich dark soil and the smell of earth, brings life to the senses in a way that nothing else can.